ChrstphrHll/npc_gen/students/Handyr Letryal.md

 year: 1
 guild: Fiesn
 partyID: 96
+tags:
+- Dragonborn
+- Artificer
+- Diplomacy
+- 1st
+- Fiesn
 ---
 # Handyr Letryal
 ---
 ### Description
 - 1st year Dragonborn Artificer in Fiesn
-- frills, Red eyes, and red skin
+- frills, Pale Brown eyes, and red skin
 - Is Well-rounded and Smooth, and has Order as their ideal

 ### Organizations